 Gardenos Beach is a lovely refreshing beach down South to get a breath of fresh air.
 With sunbeds at a fair price the soft sand, and the water very slowly getting deeper, you are bound to enjoy your day here at Gardenos Beach.
 There are some tavernas close by to ease your hunger!

 Just so you know

-There are many beautiful beaches that are a mix of sand and pebbles, but the beaches I decribed will be basically all sand as you get closer into the sea.
+There are many beautiful beaches that are a mix of sand and pebbles, but the beaches I described will be basically all sand as you get closer into the sea.